Peanut Kisses in Philippines: A Complete Food Lover's Guide

 Packages with broken seals or punctures

-Compromised packaging can allow moisture, pests, or contaminants to enter, potentially making the product unsafe.
+Compromised packaging can allow moisture, pests, or contaminants to enter, potentially affecting product quality.

 -